matushorvath/xzintbit/README.md

 Here `src/as.input` is the assembler program, `hello-world.s` is our example from above, and `hello-world.input` is the compiled *"Hello, World!"* program in Intcode.

-If everything goes well, `hello-world.input` should now contain the following Intcode program:
+If everything went well, `hello-world.input` should now contain the following Intcode program:

 ```json
 109,13,1206,0,12,204,0,109,1,1106,0,2,99,72,101,108,108,111,44,32,119,111,114,108,100,33,0